 sudo -u postgres psql

-You can also instruct PostgreSQL to show the value associated with the server_version parameter:
+Another way is to instruct PostgreSQL to show the value associated with the server_version parameter.
+Use this command:

 The result displays the current value for server_version.

 How to Check psql Client Version

 Psql functions as a front-end terminal for PostgreSQL.
 It's used to issue queries and display the provided results.